 The JIRA Importers plugin, which is bundled with JIRA, allows you to import data from the importers listed below.

-Note: Not all of these importers are available for JIRA OnDemand.
+Note: Not all of these importers are available for JIRA Cloud.

 If you are migrating from a system for which JIRA does not provide a built-in importer, you may be able to import your data into JIRA via CSV format instead.
 Your system must be able to export your data into a CSV (comma-separated value) file.
 You can then import the CSV file into JIRA using JIRA's CSV importer: